TomKellyGenetics/install.nesi/README.md

 Installing R packages on NeSI
 =========

-These scripts are designed to facilitate installation of R software packages on the NeSI Pan Cluster
+These scripts are designed to facilitate installation of R software packages on the NeSI Pan Cluster.
+These take as many packages as inputs as given, allowing the installation of a single package or submission of multiple packages simultaneously.

 Installing R packages in the terminal
 ------------